dijam/good-config/README.md

 Easy to use centralized config with the goal of having config simple and extendable.

-## Version 1.2.0
+## Version 2.0.0 - Breaking changes
+- Update dependencies
-Update dependencies and remove S3 support
+- remove S3 support

 ## Version 1.1.2
 Update dependencies (#5)